mazidong/NMA-for-EGFR-TKIs/NMA-for-EGFR-TKI/README.md

 ---

 ## Notes
-For further details on the full dataset of the network meta-analysis about epidermal growth factor receptor tyrosine kinase inhibitors-based therapies of EGFR-mutated non-small-cell lung cancer please contact the contact author Professor Xiaohong Kang (1fy2014036@xxmu.edu.cn) and Professor Sizhi Ai (ai_sz@xxmu.edu.cn).
+For further details on the full dataset of the network meta-analysis please contact the corresponding author Professor Kang Xiaohong (1fy2014036@xxmu.edu.cn) and Professor Ai Sizhi (ai_sz@xxmu.edu.cn).